Early election results favor progressive candidates

 The LA County Registrar-Recorder/County Clerk’s Office began releasing early voting results shortly after polls closed Tuesday, but most races were too close to call by Daily Press deadline on Tuesday night.

 In the City Council race, attorney and Rent Control Board Member Caroline Torosis was in the lead as preliminary votes were counted, followed by fellow progressive candidate Jesse Zwick, incumbent Lana Negrete and a third progressive, Natalya Zernitskaya.
-Change Slate candidates Armen Melkonians and Albin Gielicz were in sixth and seventh place, respectively, but the race was too early to call.
+Change Slate candidates Armen Melkonians and Albin Gielicz were in sixth and seventh place, respectively, but the race was too early to call with less than one percentage point between third and sixth place.

 Santa Monica-Malibu Unified School District (SMMUSD) Board of Education incumbents Laurie Lieberman and Richard Tahvildaran-Jesswein were in the lead on the school board race as results began to flood in, followed by Stacy Rouse and Alicia Mignano.